vaibhav-kalekar/vaibhav-website/content/about.md

 I appreciate the finer moments in this chaotic world and like to capture them with my Fujifilm X-E4 camera and Fujinon 18-55mm lens.

-I have lived in Mumbai, Chicago & Munich, and I am currently transitioning to a new home.
-I have travelled extensively across USA, Europe and India.
+I have lived in Mumbai, Chicago & Munich, and I am currently living in Sydney, Australia.

-Check out my newsletter - www.theanalogperspective.vaibhavkalekar.com - Do subscribe and say Hi!
+I like to keep telling myself one thing everyday - "Change is scary but try being stuck in one place, it is petrifying."